Digital Identity Anchor - Legal Meaning and Data Structure

 1.1 Purpose and Scope

 The DIA is not a new identifier, nor does it modify or supersede the legal status of identifiers issued under national law.
-It is a verifiable digital attestation that "anchors" existing national and commercial identifiers in a verifiable credential issued by the Registrar.
+It is a verifiable digital attestation that "anchors" a national or commercial identifier in a verifiable credential issued by the Registrar.

 The issuance and use a UNTP Protocol Specification DIA is not limited to Authoritative Registrars participating in the GRID.
 Other organisations may choose to issue DIAs to other organisations, and the ability to issue a DIA is not a precondition or post-expectation of participating in the GRID.

-Authoritative Registrars may choose to participate in the GRID before before they make the choice to develop the additional capability to issue DIAs.
-Eligibility for GRID membership does not depend on digital maturity or capability but does depend on authoritative UN Member State legal basis.
+Authoritative Registrars may choose to participate in the GRID before before they have the capability and make the choice to issue DIAs.
+Eligibility for GRID membership does not depend on digital maturity or capability but does depend on authoritative UN Member State legal basis and the legislative framework and operational capability to maintain an Authoritative Register.
+See the Eligibility Requirements section in the "Legal Governance and Target Operating Model for the Global Registrar Information Directory (GRID)" for details.

 This document establishes the "Functional Equivalence" of a DIA as issued by Authoritative Registrars to traditional registry extracts while providing the cryptographic verifiability required for supply chain transparency.